Expensify/App/README.md

     ```
 * Changes applied to Javascript will be applied automatically, any changes to native code will require a recompile

+## Local production build the iOS app
+In order to compile a production iOS build, run `npm run ios-build`, this will generate a `Chat.ipa` in the root directory of this project.

 ## Running the Android app 🤖
 * To install the Android dependencies, run: `npm install`, then `gradle` will install all linked dependencies
-* Running via `ngrok` is required to communicate with the API
+* For Expensify employees, running via `ngrok` is required to communicate with the dev environment API
     * Start ngrok (`Expensidev/script/ngrok.sh`), replace `expensify.com.dev` value in `.env` with your ngrok value
 * To run a on a **Development Emulator**: `npm run android`
 * Changes applied to Javascript will be applied automatically, any changes to native code will require a recompile

+## Local production build the Android app
+To build an APK to run or share, run `npm run android-build`.
+This will generate a new APK in the `android/app` folder.

 ## Running the MacOS desktop app 🖥
  * To run the **Development app**, run: `npm run desktop`, this will start a new Electron process running on your MacOS desktop in the `dist/Mac` folder.

+## Local production build of the MacOS desktop app
+In order to compile a production desktop build, run `npm run desktop-build`, this will generate a production app in the `dist/Mac` folder named `Chat.app`.

 ## Running the tests 🎰
 ### Unit tests